0ldsk00l/nestopia/README.md

 a standalone GUI for the Nestopia emulator have this option available.

 Current Project Goals:
-* Move the GTK build to a simple UI on top of a community maintained core
-* Merge win32 sources back into main project and set up CI builds for Windows binaries
-* Allow loading different forks/revisions of the emulator core (Maybe)
+* Maintain a functional GUI for the Nestopia emulator on Linux, BSD, and Windows platforms

 Contributing/Issues:
 * Contributions will be reviewed for anything related to the standalone GUI builds